Understanding & Treating Sore Throat in Babies and Toddlers

 - Swollen tonsils with redness, white patches or pus

-- A hoarse throat with a scratchy voice, or trouble speaking
+- A hoarse throat with a scratchy voice or trouble speaking

 Complications of Sore Throat in a Child

 In addition to having the symptoms of a sore throat, a few other complications can arise too.
-It is better to treat a sore throat if it is accompanied with these symptoms so that bacteria do not spread to other parts of the baby’s body.
+It is better to treat a sore throat if it is accompanied by these symptoms so that bacteria do not spread to other parts of the baby’s body.

 - Mouth sores